 One thing that isn’t altered from the standard Mondeo range is the spaciousness.
 All Mondeos have good head and leg room in the front and rear and the Vignale is no exception.
 Only the tallest fifth occupant will feel cramped.

-The big news is the Vignale is not available with the Mondeo’s 5-door hatchback body.
-Instead owners have the estate version that offers a large cargo bay.
+The big news is the Vignale is not available with the Mondeo’s five-door hatchback body.
+Instead, owners have the estate version that offers a large cargo bay.
 It’s one of the biggest in this class.

 Running costs and reliability